Mount Stuart, Queensland: Geography

+Almost all of the locality is within the Mount Stuart Training Area used by the Australian Army; it is nearby to the army's Lavarack Barracks.

+Despite the name, the Douglas Water Treatment Plant is within the north-west of the locality of Mount Stuart (19.3324°S 146.7314°E).

 History

 The mountain and hence the locality were named after Clarendon Stuart, a surveyor who undertook the first survey of the Town of Bowen in 1861.
 He also surveyed the first allotments in Townsville in 1865.
 In 1868 he worked in Gympie as the Gold Commissioner.
 Then he moved to New South Wales working in the office of the New South Wales Surveyor-General in 1884.
 From 1887 to his retirement in 1892, he was a clerk and schoolmaster at Bathurst Gaol.
 He was also a well-respected amateur artist who held several exhibitions.
 He died in Sydney in 1912.